-Running a manufacturing business takes a lot of effort and investment, so it only makes sense to examine all opportunities to minimize your tax burden.
+Topping the list?
+Funding to ensure on-going business operations in tandem with the safety and well-being of employees, unpredictable customer demand and supply chain disruptions.
+It only makes sense to examine all opportunities to minimize your tax burden to free up operating capital.
 But to do so, you need to know which tax incentives are worth considering.
-To help, here are five valuable tax incentives for manufacturing businesses to consider.
+To help, here are five valuable tax incentives for manufacturing businesses.

 - Sales Time (determining requirements, quoting, etc.)

 - Tool Making (design, build, tryout, etc.)